-The incredible wildlife and seabird richness of the Southern Oceans are calling!
+The incredible wildlife and seabird richness of the Southern Ocean is calling!
 Considered by many to be the trip of a lifetime, our Falkland Islands, South Georgia, and Antarctic Peninsula cruise is a wildlife lover’s dream come true.
 From penguins to whales to seeing the southernmost songbird in the world (South Georgia Pipit) there is simply no voyage to compare.
 The incredible beauty of ice and the serene sense of space is beyond measure.
 This expedition explores one of the last untamed areas on Earth—a land of ruggedly beautiful landscapes and amazingly varied wildlife.

 Our ship, the m/v Hondius offers a good mix of comfort and value in a ship, one that has the features so important to us to maximize wildlife viewing.
 What we like are the big windows in public areas, the spacious observation lounge with bar, the fully-surrounding viewing walkway, the ability to be out on deck with ease to catch that prime photo, but not to be removed from good viewing if conditions are cold or wet.
 The m/v Hondius is an ice-strengthened vessel with room for 170 passengers in 80 cabins so it is just the right size.
 The m/v Hondius is high-quality accommodation, it is nicely decorated, stabilized, and all cabins have private bath—a real plus!
 The ship staff is just amazing, from the Captain and nautical crew to those in hospitality, expedition leaders, lecturers, and even a ship doctor, all are united to make sure this is the voyage of a lifetime.